john-ward1/vima-sync/docs/EXTRACTION.md

 ---

-Your runs will appear as calendar events. with the distance, duration, calories, location (start and end coordinates)
+Your runs will appear as calendar events showing distance, duration, location, with start and end coordinates included in the event details.

 ---